 Q: Now let’s turn to Mr. Esch’s Pro Forma Financial Statement / Exhibit No. ___(RSE-4).
 Do you have any specific concerns with these various itemized projections?

 A: Yes.
 Our review of Mr. Esch’s testimony and financial exhibits leads to serious doubts about the basic accuracy of the projections about costs of service.
 For instance, in Mr. Esch’s testimony Exhibit No. ___ (RSE-1T, 21:2) he states “[w]e would crew a boat around the clock” and then says Exhibit No. ___ (RSE-1T,12:24) “[w]e think 4 to 6 full-time employees would be appropriate.”
 Using my 40 plus years’ of experience in both vessel crewing requirements and financial operations of launch companies, I can assure the Commission that the cost of “crewing a vessel” 24/7/365 combined with any need to randomly crew a second boat, when including the expense of holiday pay, overtime hours, benefits and taxes will far exceed his estimated $220K of annual wages.
 Further, MEI has failed to include any meals or lodging in its pro forma other than a $2,500 figure that it is unclear as to whether that is crew relocation travel or administration travel from San Francisco or both.
-Additionally, it is unclear to what $102K expense for “Launch Charter” and “Admin Support/Corporate Fee” relates. to Moreover, while I realize that our monthly cost of providing phones for 12 boats, key personnel and launch terminals throughout Puget Sound is significantly more than MEI would project, I’m unaware of how he can possibly provide “Communications” for $2,000 a year.
+Additionally, it is unclear to what $102K expense for “Launch Charter” and “Admin Support/Corporate Fee” relates.
+Moreover, while I realize that our monthly cost of providing phones for 12 boats, key personnel and launch terminals throughout Puget Sound is significantly more than MEI would project, I’m unaware of how he can possibly provide “Communications” for $2,000 a year.
 Is that just for a land line and two pagers, possibly?

 Q: Are there some other material expense line items you would question?